presiyan21/iot/README.md

 Results have to be useful.
 Findings as clear lists (open ports, banners, matched CVEs, and identified weaknesses) plus practical remediation steps so engineers and managers can act.
 The output includes a risk priority and an explanation of why each issue matters, not just a raw scan dump.

 **Justification against industry frameworks:**
-These requirements aren’t arbitrary — they map directly to OWASP IoT and NIST guidance, which emphasise verifying credentials, services, and update mechanisms.
+These requirements aren’t arbitrary — they map directly to OWASP IoT and NIST guidance, which emphasise verifying credentials, services, and update mechanisms (OWASP, 2023), (IoT Security Foundation, 2021).
 By focusing on these checks, I ensure basic IoT hygiene and give teams actionable insight to reduce risk before deployment.

 ---